renovatebot/tutorial/README.md

 - This PR is there to help you understand Renovate and its default settings before Renovate starts running on your repository.
 - The Onboarding PR creates a configuration file called `renovate.json`, which contains Renovate’s default settings and can be modified during onboarding.

-Now let’s review the onboarding PR -
+Let’s review the onboarding PR:

-- 1 Navigate to the `Pull Requests` section in GitHub, and open the newly generated PR - `Configure Renovate`
+1. Navigate to the `Pull Requests` section in GitHub, and open the newly generated PR - `Configure Renovate`

 <img width="1500" alt="onboarding PR" src="https://user-images.githubusercontent.com/102745725/178965966-76aa3941-cac4-4df3-bd89-75b9f8002924.png">